huggingface/blog/daily-papers.md

 The paper submission feature is open to all users who’ve claimed a paper.
 Users don’t have to limit submissions to their own work, they can also share interesting research papers that would benefit the community.

-This allows us to maintain an up-to-date and ever-expanding collection of research in the AI field, curated by the community!
+This allows Hugging Face Papers to maintain an up-to-date and ever-expanding collection of research in the AI field, curated by the community!

 ## 💬 Chat with Authors